 • Packing a change of clothes for your child and labelling all belongings.

-• Encouraging your child to dress themselves, so they can manage tasks like taking their jumper on and off.
+• Encouraging your child to be independent.
+For example, dressing themselves, so they can manage tasks like taking their jumper on and off.

 • Having practice runs taking your child to the kindergarten before their first day.